ReadySetLaunch

 How does IdeaProof score startup ideas?

 IdeaProof takes a one-sentence input and returns a score in roughly 120 seconds, generated by a single AI call.
-There is no iteration, no structured questions, and no pillar-level breakdown across demand, distribution, and monetisation.
-ReadySetLaunch takes thirty minutes instead, forces you through thirteen structured questions, and iterates on weak answers until they reach Strong signal strength.
+There is no per-gap responses, no structured questions, and no pillar-level breakdown across demand, distribution, and monetisation.
+ReadySetLaunch takes thirty minutes instead, forces you through thirteen structured questions, and surfaces specific gaps in weak answers until they reach Strong signal strength.